snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ## Why axe the closet?

-In the **original layout**, the main door opened into a *wall* (side of the closet).
+In the **original layout**, the main door opened into a wall. :no_entry:
 The swing-open closet doors crushed the square footage, and replacing them with sliding doors made accessing the closet frustrating.
 I also cannot stand having your [back to the main door](https://www.thespruce.com/feng-shui-lucky-directions-for-desk-or-bed-3975235#:~:text=Avoid%20Certain%20Positions,and%20creativity%20in%20your%20work) when at the desk. *We can do better.* :muscle:

 ![Kid Bedroom](../assets/img/kid_bedroom_layout.jpg){: .mx-auto.d-block :}

-The **new layout** allows for the bed to be tucked against [the east wall](https://redlotusletter.com/the-east-corner-of-health-growth-and-family/) into a darker corner of the room. :sleeping: :moon: The [view from all other seats](https://www.newsweek.com/feng-shui-expert-furnish-room-command-position-1602833) is also much better!
+In the **new layout**, the bed is tucked against [the east wall](https://redlotusletter.com/the-east-corner-of-health-growth-and-family/) into a darker corner of the room. :sleeping: :moon: The [view from all other seats](https://www.newsweek.com/feng-shui-expert-furnish-room-command-position-1602833) is also much better!
 There is still the potential for underbed storage, and I found a great dresser for clothes. :shirt:

 ![Kid Bedroom](../assets/img/kid_bedroom_layout2.jpg){: .mx-auto.d-block :}

-> While planning this room based on what "felt right", I discovered
+> While planning this room, I discovered
 > [Cliff Tan's "Feng Shui Modern"](https://www.bloomsbury.com/us/feng-shui-modern-9781526639998/),
-> which validated what I was feeling and provided a fantastic framework for spatial arrangement! :lotus_position: :yin_yang: :relieved:
+> which validated what "felt right" and provided a fantastic framework for spatial arrangement! :lotus_position: :yin_yang: :relieved:

 ## The Process

-**Step 1: Soundproofing.** The walls were empty/thin enough to hear someone rolling over in bed between the bedrooms.
+**Step 1: Soundproofing.** The walls were empty/thin enough to hear someone rolling over in bed between the bedrooms. :ear:
 We added [Rockwool soundproofing insulation](https://www.homedepot.com/pep/ROCKWOOL-Safe-n-Sound-3-in-x-15-1-4-in-x-47-in-Soundproofing-and-Fire-Resistant-Stone-Wool-Insulation-Batt-59-7-sq-ft-RXSS31525/202531875) on the leftmost wall (bordering the kitchen), followed by [1 lb mass loaded vinyl](https://www.homedepot.com/p/Technoflex-4-ft-x-10-ft-x-1-8-in-1-lb-Technowall-Mass-Loaded-Vinyl-Soundproofing-Barrier-Acoustic-Wall-MLV104810/325283436) and finished up with [new plaster](https://www.masterclass.com/articles/plaster-vs-drywall-explained).